-We remark that the (linear) dependency on the minor density is existentially optimal; see \cite[Lemma 3.2]{DBLP:journals/corr/abs-2008-03091}.
-In this work, we study graphs with bounded treewidth, so let us first recall the following definition:
+The (linear) dependency on the minor density is existentially optimal~\citep[Lemma 3.2]{DBLP:journals/corr/abs-2008-03091}.
+It should be noted that, in the context of \Cref{theorem:quality-existence}, there is also a deterministic distributed algorithm with a slightly worse guarantee~\citep{DBLP:journals/corr/abs-2008-03091}.
+Some of our results apply for communication networks with \emph{bounded treewidth}, so let us recall the following definition.

-\begin{definition}[Tree Decomposition and Treewidth] A \emph{tree decomposition} of a graph $G$ is a tree $T$ with tree-nodes $X_1, \dots, X_k$, where each $X_i$ is a subset of $V(G)$ satisfying the following properties:

-\begin{enumerate} \item $ V = \bigcup_{i=1}^k X_i$; \item For any node $u \in V(G)$, the tree-nodes containing $u$ form a connected subtree of $T$; \item For every edge $\{u, v\} \in E(G)$, there exists a tree-node $X_i$ which contains both $u$ and $v$. \end{enumerate} The \emph{width} $w$ of the tree decomposition is defined as $w := \max_{i \in [k]} |X_i| - 1$.
-Moreover, the \emph{treewidth} $\tw(G)$ of the graph $G$ is defined as the minimum of the width among all possible tree decompositions of $G$. \end{definition}
+\begin{definition}[Tree Decomposition and Treewidth] A \emph{tree decomposition} of a graph $G$ is a tree $T$ with tree-nodes $X_1, \dots, X_k$, where each $X_i$ is a subset of $V(G)$ satisfying the following properties: \begin{enumerate} \item $ V = \bigcup_{i=1}^k X_i$; \item For any node $u \in V(G)$, the tree-nodes containing $u$ form a connected subtree of $T$; \item For every edge $\{u, v\} \in E(G)$, there exists a tree-node $X_i$ which contains both $u$ and $v$. \end{enumerate} The \emph{width} $w$ of the tree decomposition is defined as $w := \max_{i \in [k]} |X_i| - 1$.
+Moreover, the \emph{treewidth} $\tw(G)$ of $G$ is defined as the minimum of the width among all possible tree decompositions of $G$. \end{definition}